w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Items indicator
 {:.newex}

-Indicating the total number of carousel items and which one of them is currently being displayed helps users to orient themselves.
-Ideally each carousel item has a corresponding button that is styled acording to the state of the carousel item.
+Indicating the total number of carousel items and the active one helps users to orient themselves.
+Ideally each carousel item has a corresponding button that is styled to reflect the state of the carousel item.
 Providing these buttons within a list, adds meaning and semantics to the content, such as the number and order of the carousel items.

 The list with buttons below is added to the carousel using JavaScript and then styled: The buttons are numbered matching the corresponding carousel items.
-The button corresponding to the currently displayed carousel item is highlighted both visually and using hidden text.
-Also the button that currently has the keyboard or mouse focus is highlighted.
+The button for the active carousel item is highlighted both visually and using hidden text.

 {::nomarkdown}
 <%= code_start %>